paraskevasleivadaros/Portable-Pixel-Map-Negative/ReadMe.md

         neg.exe neg

-Press Enter and type the filename of the image you want to load, e.g.:
+Press Enter and you could either drag & drop the image from the folder to the command prompt window or you could type the filename of the image you want to load as shown below, e.g.:

         Image01.ppm